 - Each participant needs to submit an abstract through the AAG conference submission system.
 Finalists should submit an extended abstract (2,500 words limit).
 Other supplementary materials, such as a URL to a live website, can also be included in the submission.

 - Competition participants must be enrolled full-time at a community college or a university.
 All submissions must be the original work of the entrant.

 - Recommended application areas include, but are not limited to: crime, public health issues, transportation, climate, urban planning, land use/cover change, and disasters of all kinds.

 - Each entry can be submitted by one student or one student group (no more than FIVE people in each group).
 Maximum of one entry per student.
 Entries must be designed and implemented by the student(s).

 - Students who participated in previous years’ competition can attend again, but entries must be different from earlier submissions.

-- As the judge panels, the CISG board members will select the TOP FIVE entries.
+- As the judge panels, the CISG board members will select up to SIX entries.
 Judges will consider a variety of criteria, including but not limited to topics, techniques, design and writing.
-Students submitting one of the TOP FIVE entries may be asked to supply documentation proving their full-time student status.
+Students may be asked to supply documentation proving their full-time student status.

-- The TOP FIVE entries will be invited to give an oral presentation at the AAG meeting.
-The top five finalists must register for the 2017 AAG meeting at their own expense.
+- The finalists will be invited to give an oral presentation at the AAG meeting.
+The finalists must register for the 2019 AAG meeting at their own expense.
 They are encouraged to attend the conference and must give a presentation in the CISG Student Competition Panel Session during the AAG meeting.
 Additional travel support may be available and will be announced through our competition websites.
-The CISG board members will select the FIRST PRIZE ($500) among the TOP FIVE entries.